arcadeJHS/AngularVueIntegration/README.md

 templateUrl: 'angularApp/components/innerDetail.html'
 ```

-Maybe it depends on how and when things are getting parsed and compiled.
+I guess it depends on how and when things are getting parsed and compiled.
 For instance, if you write:

 ```javascript